qrvey/partner-portal/docs/embedding/widgets/analytics/filter-modal-external.md

 sidebar_label: Filter Modal - Outside Qrvey
 ---

-This document is for any developer who wants to know how to implement the filter modal widget outside Qrvey.
+This document explains how to implement the filter modal widget outside of Qrvey.

-Bellow are displayed the configuration object, events, event listeners, methods and an implementation example for this widget.
+Below are displayed the configuration object, events, event listeners, methods and an implementation example for this widget.

-> This must be used `outside` the Qrvey Platform,.

-> Other scenarios like `Qrvey Core`, `Metric Dashboard`, `Page Builder`and `Report Builder` needs a different implementation.
+> This must be used `outside` the Qrvey Platform.<br/>Other scenarios like `Qrvey Core`, `Metric Dashboard`, `Page Builder`and `Report Builder` each need a different implementation.

 ## 1. Configuration Object
-To configure a Filter Modal, use the following JSON schema as configuration object:
+To configure a Filter Modal, use the following JSON schema as the configuration object:

 ```
 {